OnitiFR/mulch/README.md

 ![mulch-proxy HTTPS Let's Encrypt certificates](https://raw.github.com/OnitiFR/mulch/master/doc/images/https_le.png)

+You can of course provide your own certificates if needed.

 #### SSH
 Mulch allow easy SSH connection from mulch client with `mulch ssh` command.
 No configuration is required and the client will retrieve your very own SSH key pair.
 You may select another user using